Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 </details>

 ## <span style="color:#008000"> Unsupervised representation learning via denoising </span>

 Diffusion models learn probability densities by estimating the score with a neural network trained to denoise.
 What kind of representation arises within these networks, and how does this relate to the learned density?
-In the paper below, we explored this question ...
+In the paper below, we show that a fully unsupervised notion of semantic similarity arises from the task of denoising ...

 <details markdown="1">
   <summary><strong> <span style="color:#A52A2A"> Click here to see a summary </span> </strong></summary>